-If you do any reading on the Internet, you'll quickly see that some people use a spreadsheet program to make their charts.
+If we do any reading on the Internet, we'll quickly see that some people use a spread-sheet program to make their charts.
 That's great!

-Unfortunately, I hardly ever use a spreadsheet, so I always have trouble figuring out how to make a chart, especially a multi-page chart, print the way I want.
+Unfortunately, I hardly ever use a spreadsheet, so I always have trouble remembering how to make a chart, especially a multi-page chart, print the way I want.
 If you want specifics about manipulating a spreadsheet, you'll have to find that information elsewhere.

-Even so, the material in this chapter and elsewhere in this book will still mainly apply, because you'll still be typing with the knitting font; you just have to tweak the directions to do the equivalent actions in a spreadsheet.
+Even so, the material in this chapter and elsewhere in the book will still mainly apply, because you'll still be typing with the knitting font; you just have to tweak the directions to do the equivalent actions in a spreadsheet.

-In a word processor, which I use nearly every day, I can set my page size, orientation, and margins quickly, so I know exactly how the chart will print.
-I also define custom styles to eliminate constant manual formatting, and it's easy to combine the charts with plain text, like the pattern name and the book it came from.
+In my word processor, which I use nearly every day, I can set my page size, orientation, and margins quickly, so I know exactly how the chart will print.
+I also define custom styles to eliminate constant manual formatting, and it's easy to combine the charts with plain text, like the pattern name, the book it came from, and any special instructions or reminders.

-Within a word processor, there are three ways to organize the knitting symbols and the accompanying row numbers.
+Within a word processor, there are three ways to organize the knitting symbols and row numbers.

-Option 1: Use Regular Lines
+Method 1: Regular Lines

-The charts in chapter 110 and small charts in later chapters used this technique.
+The charts in "Basic Knitted Fabrics" (chapter 1) and small charts in later chapters used this technique.